ydb-platform/ydb-kubernetes-operator/docs/tests.md

 Since `StatefulSet` controller is NOT running (only apiserver and etcd are running in this lightweight scenario), no `Pod`s will be created and it is useless to try to `get` pods within such tests.
-Only the object that are directly created by the operator (`StatefulSet`s, `ConfigMap`s and `Secret`s) will be created.
-If you want to test some changes in Pod template, the correct way is to get the `StatefulSet` object and query it's `Spec.Template.WhateverYouNeed` field to see the changes reflected in the pod template of `StatefulSet` itself.
+Only the objects that are directly created by the operator (`StatefulSet`s, `ConfigMap`s and `Secret`s) will be created.
+If you want to test some changes in `Pod` template, the correct way is to get the `StatefulSet` object and query it's `Spec.Template.WhateverYouNeed` field to see the changes reflected in the pod template of `StatefulSet` itself.
+Again, refer to `storage/controller_test.go` for an example.

 #### End to end